zun-liang/fcc-d3-choropleth-map/README.md

 Users should be able to:

 - View the optimal layout for the site depending on their device's screen size
-- Display the land-surface temperature changes from 1753 to 2015
-- Interact with the heat map graph to learn about further information in each heat cell

 ### Screenshot